NamanSharma89/proto_v1/hospital-data-chatbot/deploy/terraform/ReadMe.md

 - **Terraform**: Version 1.0.0 or later
 - **Bash**: For running the management script
 - **AWS Account**: With permissions to create all required resources
+- **AWS IAM User**: With programmatic access and appropriate permissions

 ## 🏁 Getting Started